Dakota Johnson

 Dakota Mayi Johnson (born October 4, 1989) is an American actress.
+Her accolades include a nomination for a British Academy Film Award.

-The daughter of actors Don Johnson and Melanie Griffith, she made her film debut at age ten with a minor role in the dark comedy film Crazy in Alabama (1999) with her mother.
-After graduating high school, she began auditioning for roles in Los Angeles and was cast in a minor part in The Social Network (2010).
-Johnson had her breakthrough playing Anastasia Steele in the erotic romantic drama film series Fifty Shades (2015–2018), and received a BAFTA Rising Star Award nomination in 2016.
+The daughter of actors Don Johnson and Melanie Griffith, Johnson made her film debut at age ten with a minor role in Crazy in Alabama (1999), directed by her then-stepfather Antonio Banderas, and also starring her mother.
+After graduating from high school, she began auditioning for roles and had a minor part in The Social Network (2010).
+Johnson had her breakthrough playing the lead role in the erotic Fifty Shades film series (2015–2018).
+In 2016, she received a BAFTA Rising Star Award nomination and was featured in a Forbes 30 Under 30 list.